Planned Giving

 • This type of gift arrangement allows you to direct gifts to Our Lady of Tepeyac High School for a specified period of time and, in turn, receive either a charitable deduction now for gifts made in subsequent years or a reduction in gift or estate taxes on property you wish to pass to heirs.

 • Under the nongrantor plan, you irrevocably transfer assets to a trustee and provide that payments be made to Our Lady of Tepeyac High School for a certain number of years (or until the end of your or another's life).
-Then the principal is distributed to your children, grandchildren, or other heirs.
+Then, the principal is distributed to your children, grandchildren, or other heirs.
 The principal passes to your heirs at greatly reduced gift- and estate-tax rates and sometimes escapes them altogether.
 The charitable lead trust may appeal to individuals who wish to make a gift but retain the property in their family.

 3. Gifts from Retirement Plans - Consider retirement-plan benefits for a significant gift to Our Lady of Tepeyac High School.